lammps/lammps/doc/src/Manual.rst

 LAMMPS stands for **L**\ arge-scale **A**\ tomic/**M**\ olecular **M**\ assively **P**\ arallel **S**\ imulator.

-LAMMPS is a classical molecular dynamics simulation code with a focus on materials modeling.
-It was designed to run efficiently on parallel computers.
-It was developed originally at Sandia National Laboratories, a US Department of Energy facility.
-The majority of funding for LAMMPS has come from the US Department of Energy (DOE).
-LAMMPS is an open-source code, distributed freely under the terms of the GNU Public License Version 2 (GPLv2).
+LAMMPS is a classical molecular dynamics simulation code focusing on materials modeling.
+It was designed to run efficiently on parallel computers and to be easy to extend and modify.
+Originally developed at Sandia National Laboratories, a US Department of Energy facility, LAMMPS now includes contributions from many research groups and individuals from many institutions.
+Most of the funding for LAMMPS has come from the US Department of Energy (DOE).
+LAMMPS is open-source software distributed under the terms of the GNU Public License Version 2 (GPLv2).

 The `LAMMPS website <lws_>`_ has a variety of information about the code.
-It includes links to an on-line version of this manual, an `online forum <https://www.lammps.org/forum.html>`_ where users can post questions and discuss LAMMPS, and a `GitHub site
+It includes links to an online version of this manual, an `online forum <https://www.lammps.org/forum.html>`_ where users can post questions and discuss LAMMPS, and a `GitHub site
 <https://github.com/lammps/lammps>`_ where all LAMMPS development is